pfinorbi/kubernetes-resume-challenge/README.md

 kubectl apply -f website-configmap.yaml --namespace $NS
 ```

-After applying all the secret and configMap manifests update the deployments:
+To make kubernetes use them we need to update the deployments:

-database-deployment.yaml:
+`database-deployment.yaml`:
 ```
 apiVersion: apps/v1
 kind: Deployment